Dorianteffo/impact_analysis-SQL-Powerbi/README.md

 ![sales_by_year_and_demographic.PNG](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/84bedbe8-0c79-4b59-952c-3f7bfd270421/sales_by_year_and_demographic.png)

-- The age_band Retires and the demographic Families contribute the most in Retail Sales, with a total of 6.63 sales.
+- The age_band Retires and the demographic Families contribute the most in Retail Sales, with a total of 6.63 billion sales.
 - The average transaction size each year by platform:

 | Year | Platform | Avg_transaction |